Guide to designing off-grid and hybrid solar systems

 Step 2 - Battery sizing

-Battery capacity is measured in either Ah or Wh.
-Lead-acid (deep-cycle) batteries are sized in Ah, while lithium battery capacity is measured in kWh.
-All loss factors need to be considered to ensure the battery size is adequate to meet the loads, including maximum allowable depth of discharge (DoD) and round-trip efficiency.
-Also, consider battery type and chemistry, battery voltage range, minimum days of autonomy (continuous days without sunshine), and maximum battery charge rate (C rating), as explained in detail later.
+Additionally, all loss factors must be considered to ensure the battery size is adequate to meet the loads, including inverter losses, temperature derating for lead-acid batteries, maximum allowable depth of discharge (DoD) and round-trip efficiency.
+Also, consider battery type and chemistry, battery voltage range, and maximum battery charge rate (C rating), as explained in detail later.

 Step 3 - Solar array sizing